 Once you’ve prepared your home and family for emergencies, you need to turn toward neighborhood preparedness.
 On Bainbridge Island, we use the Map Your Neighborhood (MYN) Program to organize our many neighborhoods.
-(Read about the MYN Team here or if you ready to get started fast, email Anne LeSage now, or keep reading after the video for more details.
+If you ready to get started fast, email Anne LeSage now, or keep reading after the video for more details.

 The Map Your Neighborhood Program will help you do the following: